AutoNation - Growth Through Share Buybacks

 Intrinsic Value Calculation

-Up until now I have only provided information about the past, but of course I haven’t forgotten that investing is mostly about the future.
-Although it is important to know past developments, we rather have to estimate how revenue, margins and net income will be in the years to come.
-Before we can begin with an intrinsic value calculation we have to gather some facts in order to realistically estimate revenue and net income for the next decade.
+Up until now, I have only provided information about the past, but of course, I haven’t forgotten that investing is mostly about the future.
+Although it is important to know past developments, we rather have to estimate how revenue, margins, and net income will be in the years to come.
+Before we can begin with an intrinsic value calculation, we have to gather some facts in order to realistically estimate revenue and net income for the next decade.

 Cars – and especially luxury cars – are cyclical products and car manufacturers as well as retailers are therefore very sensitive to the business cycle.
 Downturns in the business cycle (which go hand in hand with lower income, higher numbers of unemployment as well as contracting credit levels) usually force consumers to prioritize which products to buy and cars (once again: especially luxury cars) are not necessarily essential and expenses that are often delayed.
 The whole U.S. industry new vehicle sales were flat compared to the first quarter of 2016.
-For the entire year of 2017 flat sales are expected.
-In the first quarter of 2017 AutoNation sold 75,798 new vehicles and 60,608 used vehicles.
-The number of new vehicles sold declined a little, the number of used vehicles increased a little.
+For the entire year of 2017, flat sales are expected.
+In the first quarter of 2017, AutoNation sold 75,798 new vehicles and 60,608 used vehicles.
+The number of new vehicles sold declined a little, and the number of used vehicles increased a little.
 The average selling price for new vehicles grew about 4%, while the average selling price for used vehicles declined about 1%.

 Calculation 1

 Although we really can’t look into the future, it is not unlikely that a recession could be upon us in the next quarters or years.
-For the intrinsic value calculation we take a conservative standpoint and assume that a potential recession will have similar effects on AutoNation’s revenue as the last recession during the financial crisis (revenue declined from $17,347 million in 2007 to only $10,666 in 2009).
+For the intrinsic value calculation, we take a conservative standpoint and assume that a potential recession will have similar effects on AutoNation’s revenue as the last recession during the financial crisis (revenue declined from $17,347 million in 2007 to only $10,666 million in 2009).
 We assume a similar decline in revenue for 2018 and 2019.
-From 2009 till 2016 the company grew about 12% annually and therefore we expect a similar recovery once again for the years after 2019 and at the end of the business cycle (2024 till 2026) we expect that revenue will be stagnant again.
+From 2009 till 2016, the company grew about 12% annually, and therefore, we expect a similar recovery once again for the years after 2019, and at the end of the business cycle (2024 till 2026), we expect that revenue will be stagnant again.

 Source: Own work